 - Don’t forget to check the hotel recommendations and tips for public transportation.

-Choosing only 3 things to do in Rethymnon is not really simple.
-The city is full of stunning sights, museums, and churches that I’m sure you will enjoy visiting.
+Choosing only 3 things to do in Rethymnon is not simple.
+The city is full of stunning sights, museums, and churches that you will enjoy visiting.

 However, and since you are short of time, this list highlights what I believe is the very best in town.
-You can always check these 10 top things to do in Rethymnon to see and do more!
+You can always check these Top things to do in Rethymnon to see and do more!

 1. Walk to the Fortezza, Rethymnon’s Venetian Fortress

-From the top of the Venetian fortress, you don’t only get a magnificent insight into Crete’s history, but also a fantastic view of the city’s skyline as well.
+From the top of the Venetian fortress, you’ll get a magnificent insight into Crete’s history and a fantastic view of the city’s skyline.
 Begin your sightseeing experience of Rethymnon by walking towards the entrance of the Fortezza.

-If you have arrived to Rethymnon by car and have parked at the parking lot of the modern port, you will also need to walk along the sea, but towards the west, until you reach the signpost indicating you’ve arrived at the fortress.
+If you have arrived in Rethymnon by car and have parked at the parking lot of the modern port, you will also need to walk along the sea, but towards the west, until you reach the signpost indicating you’re at the fortress.

-Once inside the fortress, discover the former Cathedral of Agios Nikolaos that the Ottomans transformed into an impressive mosque (Sultan Ibrahim Han Mosque) with a unique domed ceiling visible from all over the city.
-Once inside, the hundreds of small tiles that cover the roof will leave you in awe.
+Once inside the fortress, discover the former Cathedral of Agios Nikolaos that the Ottomans transformed into Sultan Ibrahim Han Mosque.
+This impressive building has a unique domed ceiling visible from all over the city.
+Once inside, the hundreds of small tiles that cover the ceiling will leave you in awe.

-Before the Ottoman rule, the church was a Catholic church, which clearly explains that the main purpose of the whole fortress was to protect the Venetian (therefore Catholic) population and not the Cretan (Orthodox) community.
+Before the Ottoman rule, the mosque used to be a Catholic church, which clearly explains that the main purpose of the whole fortress was to protect the Venetian (therefore Catholic) population and not the Cretan (Orthodox) community.

 Don’t forget to visit the gunpowder magazines, the water tanks, and the different subterranean passages hidden inside the fortress.
-The architectural style and impressive walls built by the Venetians are truly worth a visit.
+The architectural style and impressive walls built by the Venetians are worth the visit.